award

 Property Damage

-If your rental car was damaged in the accident, you could be eligible to recover the cost of repairs or the value of the car if it was a total loss.
-Property damage claims can also extend to personal items that were damaged inside the vehicle, such as electronics or valuable belongings.mon examples.
+If your rental car was damaged in the accident, you could be eligible to recover the cost of repairs or the value of the vehicle if it was a total loss.
+Property damage claims can also extend to personal items that were damaged inside the car, such as electronics or valuable belongings.
 To determine what specific compensation you could receive, give our Las Vegas lawyers a call today.

 What insurance can I gain compensation from in a rental car accident claim?

-What if I was also responsible for the rental car accident?
+What if I were also responsible for the rental car accident?

-If you are involved in an accident with a rental car, and you were partially at fault, then you are able to still recover a portion of your damages.
+If you are involved in an accident with a rental car and are partially at fault, you can still recover a portion of your damages.
 However, these damages could be reduced by your liability.

-If you were responsible for a large portion of your own damages, you are most likely not able to recover compensation.
+If you were responsible for a large portion of your own damages, you are unlikely to be able to recover compensation.
 But this is where your own insurance steps in.
 You have the right to file a claim with your own insurance company for any damages that you have suffered.
 This could get very confusing, especially since so many insurance companies are involved.
-For more information, give our Las Vegas lawyers a call today.
+For more information, please get in touch with our Las Vegas lawyers today.

 • Driver of the vehicle